Change Management for Sales Development Teams, with Erik Estabrook of SocialChorus

 Inspiring Loyalty in your Sales Development Team When managing a Sales Development team, Emmy works hard to create a culture of loyalty in the team.
 Part of that means helping them understand the importance of their role.
 They’re the lifeblood of the sales organization and the company needs to let them know they’re appreciated.
 Emmy organizes surprise SDR appreciation days for the team; the previous one included a video from everybody—including the CEO, CRO, and all the sales reps—telling the SDRs how much they appreciated their hard work.
 That’s just one reason Emmy has been dubbed the Culture Queen.
 Being an SDR means facing a lot of rejection, so it’s important to try and make the experience as fun and as possible, as well as providing for their long-term goals.
 At ZeroFOX, the company looks to the Sales Development team first to fill any new roles, giving SDRs a career path within the company.
 David Gimbel knows Sales Development.
 He’s the Sales Manager at RigUp, the energy industry's largest marketplace for on-demand services and skilled labor.
 He has also headed up Sales and Sales Development teams at Trendalytics, Impact, and Yotpo.
 David graciously agreed to share his thoughts on outsourced sales, how to train your Sales Development team, and who your real competition is.

 Outsourced Sales Development Sales Development is the first line of communication between your business and your potential clients.
 If you're relying on outsourced teams with random people dialing for dollars, rather than giving your prospects a top-class experience, that's a definite misstep.
 Sure, you might get some opportunities come in, but if that opportunity has been set up poorly and the handoff is poor, that’s not going to be a great experience for your client.
 If you're trying to sell something in this day and age, you need good communication.
 You have to be fully informed on what you offer and be able to answer questions intelligently.
 You never want to bring in a prospect who isn’t going to benefit from your solution.
 They’re just going to churn.
 That's not to say outsourced SDRs don’t have a market.
-However, if you're offering any kind of SaaS solution or partnership, you want to start that relationship off in the best way possible, which means having an in-house team.
-This time in our Leaders in Sales Development series, we interview Nick Liemandt, Sales Development Manager at Instapage.
+However, if you're offering any kind of SaaS solution or partnership, you want to start that relationship off in the best way possible, which means having an in-house team. |

 Blog Archives